Oichkatzelesfrettschen/plan9port/README.md

 ------------

 To install using the traditional Plan 9 build system, run `./INSTALL`.
 This builds `mk` and then uses it to compile everything else.
+64‑bit builds are the default and correspond to the project's tier 1 support.
+32‑bit binaries (tier 2) can be produced with `./INSTALL -a 386`.
+For experimental 16‑bit support (tier 3) use `./INSTALL -a ia16`.

 Alternatively, a minimal Meson build is provided for modern toolchains using `clang` and the C23 standard.
 Configure it with: